- Sampler & vocoder

 Please note that any uploads or changes are committed only once you switch away from the sampler or to another sampler mode.
 Until that time, you can completely undo all changes made through the "Undo" in the context menu, which will restore the state of the sampler as it was before you entered it.

 Ideally, the audio source should output "line level" (a smartphone, table, laptop, keyboard, the audio output of any other synthesizer gear, etc.).
-However, if you are in a pinch and need to record voice for further processing, your Woovebox can also record faint "mic level" signals as produced by cheap unamplified microphones directly plugged into the input.
+However, if you are in a pinch and need to record voice for further processing or wish to use the vocoder, your Woovebox can also record faint "mic level" signals as produced by unamplified microphones directly plugged into the input.

-To record mic level, in the sampler, hold write and play, then turn the value knob right (for mic level) or left (for line level - default).
-Please note that trying to record faint mic level signals without switching the input to "Mic LEvL", will result in interference being audible in your recording.
+To record mic level, in the sampler turn the value knob right (for mic level) or left (for line level - default).
+Please note that trying to record faint mic level signals without switching the input to mic level ("Mic 24db"), will result in interference being audible in your recording.

 You will typically find it is necessary to speak closely to the mic, almost touching the pop shield - much like a pro-singer of voiceover artist - to get the cleanest possible recording.
 The less the signal has to be amplified, the less noise will be present in the recording.